Prince Harry and Meghan Markle

-Yesterday a post was made on our Facebook page about the Royal engagement.
+On Monday a post was made on our Facebook page about the Royal engagement.
 The words used to introduce the post do not reflect the editorial values of the Ballymena Times.

 As it was a national news story it was not posted by the Ballymena Times team.